pyrpl-fpga/pyrpl/README.md

 ## Updates
 Since PyRPL is continuously improved, you should install upgrades if you expect bugfixes.
 If you have cloned the GitHub repository (recommended for bleeding-edge updates), navigate into the pyrpl root directory on your local harddisk computer and type
+If you have cloned the GitHub repository (recommended for bleeding-edge updates), navigate into the pyrpl root directory on your local harddisk computer and type
 ```
 git pull